Waveform Access

 Archive access

+Most waveform data archived at GEOFON is open and available to all users.
 Several methods are available to access waveform data from the GEOFON archive:

 Discontinuation of Arclink